-Just as with other loan products, the homebuyer is responsible for ensuring that the home purchased is sound in structure, a good investment, and free from major defects.
-The VA is not responsible for the loan, not the condition of the property or its potential appreciation or depreciation.
+Just as with other loan products, the homebuyer is responsible for ensuring that the home or Nashville condo purchased is sound in structure, a good investment, and free from major defects.
+The VA is responsible for the loan, not the condition of the property or its potential appreciation or depreciation.

-What Options are there for VA Loan Eligible Home Buyers?
+What Options Are There for Eligible Home Buyers?

 When using a VA loan to purchase a house, there are different options for military service members and veterans to utilize depending on their eligibility.
+If you're wondering how to get a VA loan and looking for home buying tips, browse the following options.
 Depending on disability, current homeownership, and other variables, homeowners may be qualified for one or several of the following VA loan options: